DanieliusNev/Game2DSem7/Posts/post-3.md

 ### 3. Pellet Mechanics

-Three pellet types were implemented. `Pellet.cs` awards 10 points and disappears on contact. `PowerPellet.cs` triggers frightened mode in ghosts for 8 seconds. `SpeedPellet.cs` temporarily boosts Pac-Man’s speed and color.
+Three pellet types were implemented. `Pellet.cs` awards 10 points and disappears on contact. `PowerPellet.cs` triggers frightened mode in ghosts for 8 seconds.
 Each uses trigger events and is processed by `GameManager`.

 ### 4. Game Manager